ingerjm0/hifi-docs-review/03.create/04.entities/02.entity-appearance/docs.md

 ## Change the Color of an Entity

-You can manually change the color of most entity types in the **Create** App.
+You can manually change the color of most entity types in the **Create** app.
 With the entity selected, click on 'Properties' and scroll down to the 'Color' settings.
 Here are the different color settings you can configure:

 | Setting  | Description  | Supported Entity Type(s)  |
 |---|---|---|